RMITLibrary/easy_cite/markdown/ieee.md

 - Use a reference list to include all of the publications you have acknowledged at the end of your work, and use the heading **References** or **Reference List** on a new page.

-- The reference list is arranged in an ascending numbered sequence such as [1], [2], [3] and so on, and MUST be presented in the order in which they appear in the body of the text.
+- The reference list is arranged in an ascending numbered sequence such as [1], [2], [3] and so on, and must be presented in the order in which they appear in the body of the text.

-- Reference list numbers should be positioned flush against the left page margin, and the citation details MUST appear on the same line, and be indented.
+- Reference list numbers should be positioned flush against the left page margin, and the citation details must appear on the same line, and be indented.

 - IEEE requires some words, months, publisher names, conference proceedings and journal titles to be abbreviated where appropriate – see **Abbreviations** section for further details.

 - **Publisher names** in the reference list can be abbreviated or an acronym can be used e.g. WHO may be used instead of World Health Organization.

-- Do NOT abbreviate or use acronyms for **corporate/organisation author names** e.g. CSIRO should be written out as Commonwealth Scientific and Industrial Research Organisation in the reference list.
+- Do not abbreviate or use acronyms for **corporate/organisation author names** e.g. CSIRO should be written out as Commonwealth Scientific and Industrial Research Organisation in the reference list.

 - Capitalise and italicise titles where appropriate.

 - Do not combine references – only one reference per number.
 See **Example of a reference list** section for formatting details.

-- Include a retrieval statement in the form of a URL (where possible) if the reference is taken from an electronic or online source, or alternatively, where stated in the rules, a database name.
-There is **no** full stop after a URL, and the URL should not be hyperlinked.
+- Include a retrieval statement in the form of a DOI or URL (where possible) if the reference is taken from an electronic or online source, or alternatively, where stated in the rules, a database name.
+The DOI can be added to the reference list using the following formats: doi:xx.xxxxxxxxxxxx or http<nolink>://doi:xx.xxxxxxxxxxxxx.
+There is **no** full stop after a URL, but there is after a DOI.
+Neither the DOI or URL should be hyperlinked.

 - Take care when editing any references, as this may require careful renumbering of sources cited both in-text and in the reference list.

 - The Reference List is to be formatted using 1.5 line spacing and single paragraph spacing between each citation.
 For clarification see your lecturer.

-#### Digital object identifier (DOI)

-When citing electronic sources such as e-journal articles or e-books, you **must** include a digital object identifier (DOI) if stated.
-A DOI is a unique identifier that is assigned to certain electronic sources, and provides a persistent link to online content.

-The DOI can be added to the reference list using the following formats: doi:xx.xxxxxxxxxxxx or http://doi:xx.xxxxxxxxxxxxx

-If a URL is available for that source that must also be included.

-If a reference contains both a DOI or accessed date, as well as a URL, place the DOI or accessed date first and the URL at the end.

-If no DOI is assigned, include either the journal/database homepage URL if taken from a library database, or the full URL if taken from a source on the open web.

-*Note: A full stop should appear at the end of the DOI.*

-#### Place of publication

-For the place of publication, add the city, and then include the state abbreviation (if applicable) and country name, followed by the publisher and year of publication.
+- For the place of publication, add the city, and then include the state abbreviation (if applicable) and country name, followed by the publisher and year of publication.
 Cities in the USA need the city name, state abbreviation and country abbreviation.

-> Boston, MA, USA: Cengage Learning, 2017.

-Cities in the UK need the city name and country abbreviation.

-> Oxford, U.K.: Newnes, 2012.

-Cities in other countries (outside the USA and UK) just need to include the city name and country.

-> Carlton South, Australia: Melbourne University Press, 1991.

 ###### end-subtype-content